 - Cost Efficiency.
 Developing an MVP requires fewer resources compared to building a fully-featured product.
 By focusing on essential functionalities, you can reduce development costs and minimize financial risk.
 This cost-efficient approach is particularly beneficial for startups and small companies with limited budgets.

 - Reduced Time to Market.
-An MVP enables you to bring your medical device to market faster.
+MVP software enables you to bring your medical device to market faster.
 By prioritizing core functionalities and releasing an initial version of the product, you can start generating revenue and establishing a presence in the market sooner.
 This early entry into the market gives you a competitive advantage, especially with novel and innovative products.

 - Iterative Improvement.
 As you gather feedback from users and stakeholders, you can identify areas for improvement and prioritize features for future iterations.
 This continuous improvement cycle ensures that your medical device evolves to meet the needs of users effectively.